Jonr1944/JReisherPortfolio/final_project_jreisher.md

 __Frame 1:__ Introduction - Introduce the topic with a few disinformation examples (political cartoons maybe?)

-__Frame 2:__ The Problem- The next frame will highlight how Victor Orban has or could used the pandemic to consolidate authoritarian rule
+__Frame 2:__ The Problem- The next frame will highlight how Victor Orban has or could used the pandemic to consolidate authoritarian rule.
+I also need to explain "Why Hungary?"
+The answer is, while Hungary is an EU member it is one of the few EU contries allowing the SinoPharm, Spudnik v, AstraZenca, and Moderna/Pfizer/Johnson&Johnson vaccines.
+Additionally, Russia and China have significant econmic and political interests which makes Hungary a ideological 'battleground' between major powers.

 - Silence Opposition: Orban's administration created fake news that opposition parties did not want people to get vaccinated so people would die and it would make Orban look bad ahead of next year's election.
 - Limit Free Press: Create more standards concerning what can and cannot be published by state ran media (Soft Censursihip)